Reviews You Can Rely On

 However, if you want just one pair of sunglasses you can wear to the beach or a black-tie wedding, the Rinconcito may not be quite your style.
 These performance glasses give the wearer a sportier look than average, and they're also one of the most expensive glasses we tested.
 But if you're after the best protection for water sports, we highly recommend these excellent sunglasses.

 Regarding water performance, the Smith Guide's Choice is a great wraparound alternative.
-Another well-known water performer is the Native Wells.
+Another pair our test team loves for their performance on the water is the Native Wells.
 These sunglasses have a similar look and fit, offer great glare reduction, and come at a lower price.
 Dipping even lower in price is the KastKing Toccoa, a budget-friendly, water-happy pair of shades you won't hesitate to toss in your creel.

 The Rinconcinto worn by many of the GearLab crew around Lake Tahoe.